 Get Help at JourneyPure Right Now

-At medication-assisted treatment in Lexington, you can gain a fresh start.
+At medication-assisted treatment in Louisville, you can gain a fresh start.
 By reaching out for help, you are preventing yourself from suffering any more negative consequences of your use, including a deadly overdose.
 Your courageous actions are what can save your life.

 If you are ready to get the help that you need, do not wait a minute more.
 Call us to learn how medication-assisted treatment in Lexington can help you.